CC-Pan: Channel-wise Compression based Diffusion for Efficient Pan-Sharpening: Methodology

 \subsubsection{Region-based Cross-Band Attention}

-Although band-wise diffusion is computationally scalable, multispectral observations are not band-independent~\cite{hyperspectral_2021}.
-For a fixed scene, responses across bands are jointly governed by shared physical factors, yielding strong cross-band correlations and characteristic spectral signatures~\cite{hyperspectral_2017}.
-Denoising bands independently may therefore cause band drift.
-To restore inter-band consistency while retaining the efficiency of band-wise modeling, we introduce a lightweight \emph{Region-based Cross-Band Attention (RCBA)} module, inserted only at the mid-block of the conditional branch to minimally perturb the pretrained prior.
-In practice, we regroup bands from the same scene and apply attention over the band axis.
+Although band-wise diffusion is computationally efficient, multispectral bands are physically correlated: for any fixed scene, band responses are jointly governed by shared surface and atmospheric factors, producing characteristic spectral signatures~\cite{hyperspectral_2021,hyperspectral_2017}.
+Denoising each band independently may therefore cause inter-band inconsistency, or band drift.
+To restore spectral coherence while preserving the efficiency of band-wise processing, we introduce a lightweight \emph{Region-based Cross-Band Attention (RCBA)} module inserted solely at the mid-block of the conditional branch, where it can correct global spectral correlations with minimal perturbation to the pretrained prior.